LezWatch/lwtv-plugin/readme.md

 The source code is in `/src/` broken up by folder, with one special file

-* `serverside-render.php` - Serverside Renders for code that cannot be a pure JS Block
+* `serverside-render.php` - Server-side Renders: Run PHP code in JS blocks
 * `/author-box/` - Author Boxes: Display author information
 * `/cpt-meta/` - Custom Post Type Meta Data: _currently disabled_
 * `/glossary/` - Glossary: Show a visual glossary of taxonomies with icons